DevOps-Represent/DevOps-Girls-Serverless-Bootcamp-4/serverless-final-todo/README.md

 Complete template for a todo app.
 You may compare your solution to this example after you're done, or use it as a reference if you get stuck.

-DISCLAIMER: for ease of use, the API has CORS fully enabled and no authentication.
-You probably wouldn't have such a configuration on an actual production system.
+> **Disclaimer:** for ease of use, the API will have CORS fully enabled, reveals
+> server error details to the client, and has no authentication.
+You shouldn't
+> have such a configuration on an actual production system.

 ## Create from template